Paying Employees During Easter

 Misconception: ‘I already pay above Award rates, so I’m already covered for penalty rates’

-It’s great that you pay above the Award rate, but it doesn’t automatically exempt you from paying penalty rates.
+It’s great that you pay above the Award rate, but it doesn’t automatically exempt you from paying penalty rates over Easter.
 You still have to pay the applicable public holiday rates for an employee who is working a public holiday, but you may be able to pay the employee a higher rate of pay to off-set a certain amount of public holidays, depending on the provisions in the applicable industrial instrument and their employment contract.

-Easter Weekend: What to Pay?
+Easter Weekend Rates: What to Pay?

 States may have different regulations in regard to public holidays which fall on a weekend.
 In some states, a public holiday is scheduled on the following Monday, in lieu of, or in addition to, the public holiday that fell on the previous Saturday or a Sunday.
 Generally, if a designated public holiday falls on a weekend, then employees should be paid public holiday rates if they work that day.